-For Regular assistance, households can apply for assistance once in a 12 month period on a current electric bill.
+For Regular assistance, households can apply for assistance once in a 12 month period on a current utility bill.
 The benefit range is $150 - $300 per household depending on family size and income.
-Regular assistance will have funds available for both the heating and cooling seasons.
-If the Department of Community Affairs makes additional funding available, funds are moved from another category, or if it becomes apparent that there will be remaining funds towards the end of the grant year, this amount will be subject to change.

 Applications for assistance will be accepted by appointment only due to the demand for assistance.
-Potential clients are advised to call when they receive their bills (in the case of regular assistance), or the day after their due date (in the case of crisis assistance).
+Applicants are advised to call when they receive their bills (in the case of regular assistance), or the day after their due date (in the case of crisis assistance).
 Appointments will continue until the funds are exhausted.
-All potential clients will be pre-screened for greatest needs, eligibility, total gross household income, and amount of assistance before being given an appointment.
+All applicants will be pre-screened for greatest needs, eligibility, total gross household income, and amount of assistance.

 Clients with the greatest need are defined as follows: